aws-samples/Load-testing-your-workload-running-on-Amazon-EKS-with-Locust/groundwork/install-sample-app/README.md

 # Uninstall this chart existed in default namespace
 helm delete ${CHART_NAME:-workload-chart}

-# Delete ECR Repository
+# Delete ECR repository
 aws ecr delete-repository --repository-name "${ECR_REPO_NAME:-sample-application}"
 ```

-> The total cripts for all-clean-up can be found at ['Clean up' step.](../#clean-up), end of contents.
+> The total cripts for all-clean-up can be found at ['Clean up' step.](../../#clean-up), end of contents.